Loire Castles trip itinerary

 Well known for its beautiful landscapes, lovely weather and gentle way of life, the Loire region was greatly enjoyed by the Kings of France from the fourteenth to the sixteenth century, who eagerly constructed their castles here.

-Saturday’s itinerary:
+Saturday’s program:

-• Leave for Cheverny Castle
+• Departure for Cheverny Castle

 • Guided tour of Cheverny Castle

-• Leave for Blois
+• Departure for Blois

 • Free time for lunch at Blois